AnhThu0109/UserManagement/README.md

 ### `Welcome Page`

 ![Image 1](https://i.ibb.co/JnG8n79/image-2023-03-30-194221804.png)<br>
-On this page, you will find an introduction text and a "Get Started" button that will allow you to access our website and start exploring its features.
+On this page, you will find an introduction text and a "Get Started" button that will allow you to access my website and start exploring its features.

 ![Image 2](https://i.ibb.co/3r7QDgp/image-2023-03-30-193327948.png)<br>
 When you click on the "Get Started" button, you will be taken to a processing page.
 This may take a few moments, so please be patient.

-Once the processing is complete, you will be directed to our login page where you can enter your login credentials to access the website's full features.
+Once the processing is complete, you will be directed to login page where you can enter your login credentials to access the website's full features.

 ### `Login Page`